 Class teachers plan lessons according to the specific needs of all children in their classes, and will ensure that your child’s particular needs are met.

-Support staff will adapt or modify the teachers’ planning to support the needs of your child where necessary.
+Support staff and class teachers will adapt or modify the teachers’ planning to support the needs of your child or to scaffold the learning where necessary.
 For example, for a child with dyslexia, staff might not change the content of a lesson.
 However, they might make the lesson multi-sensory, e.g. involving touching, smell or taste or might make the lesson involve movement.

 Staff may use specific resources and strategies to support your child individually and in groups, responding to individual interests and learning styles.
 For example, a child with cognition and learning needs might use Numicon blocks to understand sets of numbers.